Balance & Options: Accolades

 In 2012, Kendrick Lamar included the album on his "Complex Top 25 Favorite Albums" list and wrote that "My homeboy Earl would play that album all day.
 One of the first songs on there ‘I Don’t Wanna Party Wit U’ is one I could remember that really jumps out to me and really gave me that feel.
 It was summertime, we was running around and that was always playing.”

 Commercial performance

-The album debuted at number 18 on the US Billboard 200 and number 5 on the US Top R&B/Hip-Hop Albums, selling 68,000 copies in its first week.
-It spent 18 weeks on the Billboard 200.
-As of March 21, 2002 the album has sold over 324,000 copies in the United States.
+The album debuted at number 18 on the Billboard 200 chart and number 5 on the Top R&B/Hip-Hop Albums, selling 68,000 copies in its first week.
+It spent 13 weeks on the Billboard 200.
+As of March 21, 2002, the album has sold over 324,000 copies in the United States.
 It was his first album not certified by the RIAA.

+Looking back, DJ Quik said: "Balance & Options was the record that didn't sell as much as the other ones.
+Music started to change.
+Downloads came in around that time, that's when the MP3 thing started to explode, more than just Shawn Fanning and Napster.
+People started stealing music and the business was changing."